kaythinks/Goodthoughts/README.md

-# This package was designed to assist developers.
+# This package was designed to boost developers morale while coding.

 # A good thought is generated each time the static method generateThought() is called.